vyca2017/content/content/reference/relay-api/queries/one-node.md

 ## Specifying the node by another unique field

 You can also supply any [unique field](!alias-teizeit5se#unique) as an argument to the query to identify a node.
-For example, if you already declared the `slug` field of the `Post` model to be unique, you could select a post by specifying its slug:
+For example, if you already declared the `slug` field of the `Post` type to be unique, you could select a post by specifying its slug:

 > Query a specific node by slug: